-Other German institutions in Taiwan are the Goethe-Institut in Taipei, the German Trade Office Taipei and a Germany Trade and Invest (GTAI) office.
+German interests are attended to by the German Institute in Taipei.
+Moreover, Taiwan is home to the Goethe-Institut in Taipei, the German Trade Office Taipei and a Germany Trade and Invest (GTAI) office.

 There is also a German Academic Exchange Service Information Center.
 The German School Taipei forms part of the Taipei European School.

 Taiwan maintains unofficial missions in Berlin, Hamburg, Munich and Frankfurt, and has a science and innovation officer in Bonn.